-○ In 2018, Prefectural Labour Bureaus and Labour Standards Inspection Offices conducted inspections to 7,334 organizations providing technical training.
+○ In 2019, Prefectural Labour Bureaus and Labour Standards Inspection Offices conducted inspections on 9,454 organizations (preliminary figures) providing technical training.

-Of these, 5,160 organizations were found to be in violation of labor standards-related laws and regulations and were issued correction orders.
-Among these cases, 19 cases were referred to prosecutors for serious/malicious violations of labor standards laws in relation to technical training interns, such as contractual wages being below minimum wages, and illegal overtime work/working on days off, etc.
+Of these, 6,796 organizations (preliminary figures) were found to be in violation of labor standardsrelated laws and regulations and were issued correction orders.
+Among these cases, arrests, etc. were carried out for 33 cases (preliminary figures) that involved serious/malicious violations of labor standards laws in relation to technical training interns, such as contractual wages being below minimum wages, and illegal overtime work/working on days off, etc., and were referred to prosecutors.